lindsaykwardell/starcom_galaxy/README.md

 - L4: 380c/76r
 - L5: 685c/137r

-TRAVEL:
+## TRAVEL

 Ships travel between systems at a speed equal to difference in letters * 10.
 Example:

+### Example travel times
-AAAA -> AAAB = 10 minutes travel time.
+- AAAA -> AAAB = 10 minutes travel time.

-ABCD -> BCDF = 40 minutes travel time.
+- ABCD -> BCDF = 40 minutes travel time.

 Travel speed research reduces the total by its value.
 Travel speed cannot be less than 10 minutes.

-Travel speed tech: level 2
+### Travel speed tech: level 2
-ABCD -> BCDF = 20 minutes travel time.
+- ABCD -> BCDF = 20 minutes travel time.

-Exploration:
+# Exploration

 Scouts are sent on exploration missions in order to discover more systems.
 Exploration takes 24 hours.
 There is a 20% chance that a scout ship will be destroyed while exploring.
 Each scout ship may discover between 1-3 systems.
 Other ships can only travel to known systems.

-Systems:
+If a scout discovers a system controlled by another player, each player will be informed and can begin communications.

+# Systems

 Each system may have between 0 and 5 useful planets.
 Systems can be divided between players, but a planet can only be controlled by one player.